trivago/gollum/docs/src/gen/producer/file.rst

 **FileOverwrite**

-  This value enables files to be overwritten instead of appending new data to it.
+  This value causes the file to be overwritten instead of appending new data to it.
   By default this parameter is set to "false".